 There was concern of another health pandemic – that of our mental wellbeing.
 We looked at ways to connect meaningfully with others in issue 6 of The Homeworker and wellbeing became the focus of issue 7.
 In it, we shared how to spot signs of poor mental health and struggles from behind a screen.

 The environmental impact also became a talking point.
 As our heating bills soared and we were having to foot more of our own bills, we started looking at how to reduce our costs and our environmental footprint at the same time.

 Coronavirus seemed to waken us up to how we treat the world and how to be more sustainable when when working from home became one of our most popular articles.

 So is working from home here to stay?
 And if so, how widespread and how frequently?

 A number of studies all point to the fact that people would like it to continue but only for a couple of days a week.
 This paper reveals it is likely to stick after the pandemic and a big part of that being due to the “diminished stigma” of working from home.
-The hybrid solution seems to be the most popular.
+The hybrid solution seems to be the most popular option.
 It allows people to enjoy the benefits of both home and office life.

 Smaller community hubs and regional office spaces may replace larger headquarters to allow for meetings and training.
 Co-working spaces may become more popular as freelancers and remote workers look for a change of scene and space to meet up and see other people.